 Should You Consider Playing Poker Professionally?

-A reader recently wrote to me and asked, “What advice would you give a young person (mid 20's blue-collar job) who is considering becoming a full-time professional poker player?
+A reader on gpwa recently wrote to me and asked, “What advice would you give a young person (mid 20's blue-collar job) who is considering becoming a full-time professional poker player?
 What is a proper bankroll? $10-$20 is my target game.”
 Because this question is one that a great many successful amateur poker players consider, I think the answer is worth a main page article.

 With a few exceptions for exceptionally talented people, I think "professional poker player" is a great second job and a lousy first job.
 By that I mean that a good player can and will make money, but there are a lot of lifestyle issues and financial issues that make it tough without some other means of support or a serious nest egg sitting somewhere for back-up.